staticsafe/Asinine-Tech-Posts/2012-06-02-the-new-de-conspiracy-get-over-it.markdown

 Firstly, what the hell is with the comparison with editors?
 Guess why vim and emacs are in distro repositories?
 The reason being that they are actively developed and maintained.
 GNOME2 is still being maintained in distros like Debian Squeeze, RHEL and its various clones.
-With Debian Wheezy, GNOME 3 will be the new GNOME.
+With RHEL, it will be supported because it is an enterprise distro and companies are *paying* for that support.
+With the upcoming Debian Wheezy, GNOME 3 will be the new GNOME.
 This is because the GNOME developers are no longer developing on GNOME2.
 There is no goddamn conspiracy, the Linux world has simply moved on from DEs that are not being actively supported.

 ### The Circlejerk